SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 ### HEIF/ISO BMFF container

-- The reader accepts a narrow set of top-level boxes and throws for unknown boxes that should be skipped when they are not essential.
+- The bounded reader now handles basic, extended-size, UUID, and permitted top-level to-end boxes, skips unknown optional top-level and metadata children, and rejects child boxes that escape their parent.
-- File type handling checks only a small set of major brands and does not fully evaluate compatible brands.
+- File type handling now evaluates supported still-image major and compatible brands while rejecting registered sequence major brands without adding track or timing support.
-- Item storage assumes item identifiers can index a list.
-Item IDs are keys and need not be contiguous or zero-based.
+- Item IDs are resolved as keys rather than list indices; metadata children are indexed and parsed in dependency order rather than physical order.
-- Item property associations use property indices as collection indices without consistently applying the format's one-based indexing rules.
-The essential flag and index masks also need correction and version-specific tests.
+- Item property associations now preserve physical `ipco` indices, apply one-based 7-bit or 15-bit indices and essential flags, associate by item ID, and reject arbitrary unknown essential properties.
-- Item location handling effectively assumes one extent, convenient box order, and data in the current `mdat`.
-It does not provide a general, bounded resolver for `idat`, `mdat`, multiple extents, construction methods, and 64-bit offsets.
+- Item locations now support bounded file-relative and `idat`-relative storage, multiple ordered extents, versioned item IDs, 0/4/8-byte registered field sizes, and 64-bit offsets.
+Referenced-item construction method two and external data references remain explicitly unsupported.
-- The grid decoder selected for a grid item is immediately overwritten by the compression factory result. `GridHeifItemDecoder` then returns a placeholder 1x1 image instead of composing validated tiles.
+- Grid decoder selection is no longer overwritten and `dimg` references are selected explicitly, but `GridHeifItemDecoder` still returns a placeholder 1x1 image instead of parsing the grid descriptor and composing validated tiles.
 - HEVC and AV1 configuration, CICP color information, alpha auxiliary items, Exif/XMP, transforms, and several item/property relationships are missing or parsed without affecting output.
-- Identify and decode do not share a complete, immutable parsed model, and identify does not consistently validate the file type result.
+- Identify and decode now use the same bounded metadata parser and both validate the complete leading file type box.
+The parsed state is still mutable and Identify does not yet report the complete bit depth, color, alpha, profile, or transform model.

 ### HEVC decoder and encoder

 - `Heif4CharCode` recognizes `hvc1` image items and `hvcC` configuration, and Identify classifies HEVC fixtures, but `HeifCompressionFactory` has no HEVC item decoder.
-- There is no HEVC bitstream parser, CABAC decoder, coding-tree reconstruction, intra/inter prediction, inverse transform, deblocking, sample-adaptive offset, high-bit-depth path, or image-sequence reference-frame implementation.
+- There is no HEVC bitstream parser, CABAC decoder, coding-tree reconstruction, still-image intra prediction, inverse transform, deblocking, sample-adaptive offset, or high-bit-depth path.
 - There is no HEVC encoder.
 The current HEIC-branded encoder writes a legacy JPEG payload and therefore cannot provide HEIC output.
 - Existing HEVC tests prove container identification only; they do not decode or compare HEIC pixels.